tiwater/vibex/README.md

 ## 📦 Packages

-Vibex is organized as a monorepo with the following packages:
+VibeX is organized as a monorepo with the following packages:

 | Package                                  | Description                                                           |
 | ---------------------------------------- | --------------------------------------------------------------------- |